Capacity-Aware Inference: Mitigating the Straggler Effect in Mixture of Experts: Background and Motivation

 However, existing MoE models often adopt a dropless strategy during inference, which fails to address token imbalance and can lead to significantly increased latency.

-Given that the imbalance stems from excessively high- and low-load experts, we address this issue by exploring the following questions: (1) Are there redundant tokens assigned to \textbf{\textit{High-Load Experts}}?
-That is, can the MoE model maintain its performance without these excess tokens?
-(2) Do \textbf{\textit{Low-Load Experts}} matter?
-Should these experts be removed, or should their utilization be increased to sustain or even enhance overall efficacy?
+Given that the imbalance stems from excessively high- and low-load experts, we address this issue by exploring the following questions: (1) For \textbf{\textit{high-load experts}}, are there redundant tokens that can be dropped without causing significant performance degradation?
+(2) For \textbf{\textit{low-load experts}} that must wait for high-load experts to complete forward passes, is there an opportunity to enhance their utilization and improve performance without incurring substantial additional cost?